 Black accents, when paired with a light countertop, are one way of achieving contrasted style.
 High-contrast design creates visual intrigue and balance.
 An entire wall in a dark neutral like black, slate gray, or navy, paired with a lighter Cambria design will make a big statement.
-Reverse this look by choosing a dark and bold Cambria design, like Mersey™, Ellesmere™, or Blackpool Matte™.
+Reverse this look by choosing a dark and bold Cambria design, like Blackbrook™, Ellesmere™, or Blackpool Matte™.
 An Ellesmere island adds drama to an all-white palette in this kitchen from Coalition Builders.

 Cambria Brittanicca Matte design detail

 Color is one of the most important parts of a moodboard and the room itself.
 For a board with plenty of contrast, use either light or dark colors (depending on your Cambria design) to achieve the perfect balancing act.
 Our innovative design palette is sorted by color, so you can easily find the shade you’re looking for.

 Once you’ve decided on your colors, stick to them!
 It’s the easiest way to keep from going overboard with busy and distracting elements.
 The most simple and classic would be a monochromatic scheme.
 We love the tuxedo kitchen style, like Vern Yip’s kitchen featuring Ella™.

 Cambria Weybourne design detail

 3. Style with accents